the-firm-biz/wiretap-base-batches/apps/block-receiver-server/README.md

-# QuickNode Stream Webhook
+# Block Receiver Server

-A minimal webhook server for receiving and processing blockchain data from QuickNode Streams, built with Hono.
+A minimal webhook endpoint for receiving and processing blockchain data from QuickNode Streams, built with Hono.

 ## Exposing locally

 To expose your local server for testing, use ngrok: